edgevagrant/PieQ/README.md

     public abstract class WorkItem
     {
         ...
-        protected virtual void Suspend(){}; //will be called by CeaseProcessing.
-This should try to stop the job. protected virtual void Resume(){}; //will be called when restarting after a non-graceful shutdown protected virtual void Recover(){}; //will be called when restarting after a non-graceful shutdown (e.g. a crash) ...
+        protected void Suspend(){}; //will be called when trying to shutdown gracefully.
+This should try to stop the job. protected void Resume(){}; //will be called when restarting after a non-graceful shutdown protected void Recover(){}; //will be called when restarting after a non-graceful shutdown (e.g. a crash) ...
     }
 ```